Rep. Comer to Newsmax: Biden Admin Under Pressure Over Milton

-House Oversight Committee Chairman James Comer, R-Ky., told Newsmax Wednesday that the Biden-Harris administration dropped the ball with Hurricane Helene and appears to be switching up its strategy for Hurricane Milton.
+House Oversight Committee Chair James Comer, R-Ky., told Newsmax on Wednesday that the Biden-Harris administration dropped the ball with Hurricane Helene and appears to be switching up its strategy for Hurricane Milton.

 During an appearance on "Rob Schmitt Tonight," Comer said, "What a difference a hurricane makes.
 What a difference the attitudes are of the incumbents within 30 days of an election.
 Clearly, the last hurricane that went through North Carolina and Georgia caught the federal government sleeping in the Biden-Harris administration.